Fast-ParC: Capturing Position Aware Global Feature for ConvNets and ViTs: Discussion

-\subsection{ParC Helps Model to form More Comprehensive Focuses}
+\subsection{ParC Helps Model to Form More Comprehensive Focuses}

 The proposed ParC-based models generally follow this rule: extract local information in its shallow layer, then integrate global information in this deeper layer.
-This helps model to focus on semantic information that might be hard for vanilla models to catch.
-We utilize Grad-CAM\cite{GradCAM} to visualise the semantic important regions of vanilla ConvNets and ParC-ConvNets.
-From Fig.~\ref{fig:grad_cam}, the benefit brought by ParC in focusing on semantic important regions could be concluded into two major points: \begin{enumerate} \item \textbf{For picture with single object, ParC helps model to capture the whole instance, instead of focusing on some specific parts of it.} The images in columns 1,2 and 4 could support this state.
-While capturing features, Vanilla ConvNet focuses on the distinguishing feature like shark tail, cockscomb or the periphery of instances.
-But ParC-ConvNet seems to have a focus covering the entirely instance, while those distinguishing features are only sub-regions within it. \item \textbf{For picture with multiple object, ParC helps model to capture more individuals.} As shown in columns 3 and 5 in Fig~\ref{fig:grad_cam}, when facing a picture with multiple instances, vanilla ConvNet tends to miss some of them but ParC-ConvNet could capture all.
-This characteristic of ParC might be beneficial for dense prediction task. \end{enumerate}
+This helps the model to focus on semantic information that might be hard for vanilla models to catch.
+We utilize Grad-CAM \citep{GradCAM} to visualize the semantic important regions of vanilla ConvNets and ParC-ConvNets.
+From Fig.~\ref{fig:grad_cam}, the benefit brought by ParC in focusing on semantic important regions could be concluded into two major points: \begin{enumerate} \item \textbf{For a picture with a single instance, ParC helps the model capture the whole instance instead of focusing on some specific parts of it.} The images in columns 1, 2, and 4 could support this statement.
+While capturing features, Vanilla ConvNet focuses on distinguishing features like shark tails, cockscomb, or the periphery of instances.
+But ParC-ConvNet focuses on the entire instance, while those distinguishing features are only sub-regions within. \item \textbf{For pictures with multiple instances, ParC helps the model capture more individuals.} As shown in columns 3 and 5 in Fig~\ref{fig:grad_cam}, when facing a picture with multiple instances, vanilla ConvNet tends to miss some of them, but ParC-ConvNet could capture all.
+This characteristic of ParC might be beneficial for dense prediction tasks. \end{enumerate}